Skip to main content

 There are two options here:

-1. An audience member buys or gets a (free) ticket / reserves tickets for a performance at a specific location.
+1. An audience member buys or gets a (free) ticket / reserves tickets for a performance at a specific location, assuring their spot.

-2. An audience member comes to the festival and decides on the spot which performance to attend.
+2. An audience member comes to the festival and decides on the spot which performance to attend, with the risk of the location having reached full capacity already.

 For option 1, read more here.